Text2Grad: Reinforcement Learning from Natural Language Feedback: Limitations

 \section{Limitations}

-Despite its effectiveness, \name{} has two primary limitations.
-First, its performance depends on the quality of the reward model.
-While our model achieves moderate alignment with reference critiques, further improvements in critique generation and span-level accuracy could enhance downstream policy optimization—particularly in tasks requiring nuanced feedback.
-Second, generating and applying token-level rewards introduces computational overhead compared to scalar reward methods, which may impact scalability in large-scale deployments.
-In future work, we aim to improve reward model precision and efficiency, and to extend our framework to broader generation settings, including open-ended tasks where fine-grained feedback is harder to define.
+Despite its effectiveness, \name{} has two potential limitations.
+First, our framework still depends on the quality of the reward model.
+While this dependence is inherent to RLHF-style methods, our CoT-based annotation pipeline achieves strong human alignment (82--94\% accuracy across datasets, Table~\ref{tab:human-anno-accuracy}) and maintains high grounding fidelity with unmatched-span rates below 2.5\% (Table~\ref{tab:span-fidelity}).
+The framework's consistent performance gains across all benchmarks demonstrate that the current reward model quality is sufficient for effective policy learning, though further improvements in critique generation could enhance optimization in tasks requiring highly nuanced feedback.

+Second, generating and applying token-level rewards introduces additional computational overhead compared to scalar reward methods.
+Our analysis (Appendix~\ref{sec:annotation-efficiency}) shows that this overhead is modest: approximately 9--11\% per training step (Table~\ref{tab:training-time}), primarily from a single reward-model forward pass per trajectory.
+Moreover, span-level annotation reduces token costs by 85--90\% compared to dense token-level labeling, with annotation costs on the order of $10^{-3}$ USD per sample (Table~\ref{tab:annotation-cost}).
+The substantial performance improvements help justify this modest cost increase, and the framework remains practical for large-scale deployments.

+In future work, we aim to further improve reward model precision and efficiency, and to extend our framework to broader generation settings, including more open-ended tasks where fine-grained feedback is harder to define.